awsdocs/amazon-athena-user-guide/doc_source/tables-location-format.md

 When creating a table, you can choose to make it partitioned\.
 When Athena executes an SQL query against a non\-partitioned table, it uses the `LOCATION` property from the table definition as the base path to list and then scan all available files\.
 Before a partitioned table can be queried, you must first update the AWS Glue Data Catalog with partition information\.
 This information represents the schema of files within the particular partition and the `LOCATION` of files in Amazon S3 for the partition\.
 To learn how the AWS Glue crawler adds partitions, see [How Does a Crawler Determine When to Create Partitions? ](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html#crawler-s3-folder-table-partition) in the *AWS Glue Developer Guide*\.
 To learn how to configure the crawler so that it creates tables for data in existing partitions, see [Using Multiple Data Sources with Crawlers](glue-best-practices.md#schema-crawlers-data-sources)\.
 You can also create partitions in a table directly in Athena\.
 For more information, see [Partitioning Data](partitions.md)\.

 When Athena executes a query on a partitioned table, it first checks to see if any partitioned columns were used in the `WHERE` clause of the query\.
 If partitioned columns were used, Athena requests the AWS Glue Data Catalog to return the partition specification matching the specified partition columns\.
-The partition specification includes the `LOCATION` property which tells Athena which Amazon S3 prefix it needs to use when reading data\.
+The partition specification includes the `LOCATION` property that tells Athena which Amazon S3 prefix to use when reading data\.
 In this case, *only* data stored in this prefix is scanned\.
-If you do not use partitioned columns in the `WHERE` clause, Athena scans all of the files starting at the base Amazon S3 path specified by the `LOCATION` property in the main table definition\.
+If you do not use partitioned columns in the `WHERE` clause, Athena scans all the files that belong to the table's partitions\.

 For examples of using partitioning with Athena to improve query performance and reduce query costs, see [Top Performance Tuning Tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.